symbiote-h2020/SmartSpaceMiddleware/sym-agent/Readme.md

 To correctly start up the agent please use this behaviour:

-- Define the number of your resources in the sym-agent.h
+- Define the number of your resources in the sym-agent.h ( RES_NUMBER )

 Then call in your firmware the following method: